react-native-camera/react-native-camera/docs/RNCamera.md

 Android only.
 Returns a promise.
 The promise will be fulfilled with an object with an array containing strings with all camera aspect ratios supported by the device.

-### `Android` `getCameraIdsAsync(): Promise`
+### `getCameraIdsAsync(): Promise`

-Android only.
 Returns a promise.
 The promise will be fulfilled with an array containing objects with all camera IDs and type supported by the device.

 The promise will be fulfilled with an array containing objects with some of the following properties: